input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 echo "addr: $addr"
 echo "txin: $txin"
 ```
-One step at the time:
+One step at a time:

 - ```addr``` is the newly created address
 - ```txin``` is to to pay for the transaction